cwyark/cwyark.github.com/_posts/projects/micropython_ameba/2016-06-26-micropython-ameba-wifi.md

 tags: [python, rtl8195a, micropython, ameba]
 ---

-You can control your micropython@Ameba's WiFi in few lines.
+You can control your MicroPython@Ameba's WiFi in few lines.

 <!--more-->

+!!New content updated in 2016-09-18!!

-Station mode and AP mode are available in RTL8195A, but AP mode has not implement yet.
-(Maybe couple weeks later)
+Station mode and AP mode are available in RTL8195A's low level driver, and MicroPython@Ameba is also supported.

+**Station mode example**

 Here's an example for station mode.
 Note that when connection is failed, it will raise an OSError exception.